-Use, now, the meditation.
+Use now the meditation.
 Learn the secret of objectivity.
-It will permit you to effortlessly become aware when you are too involved in emotion or thought, and will permit you to pull out.
-Without effort, without struggle, without will.
+It will permit you to effortlessly become aware when you are too involved in emotion or thought, and will permit you mentally stand back without effort, struggle, or willpower.
 All that is necessary is the attitude of wanting to be aware, combined with the proper technology of the meditation.

 "All who sin are slaves" said the Messiah.
-This statement is true as far as you want to take it.

 Therefore, it is not surprising that there would also be a state of consciousness that corresponds to the enslaving of sin and is a result of sin.

 And that state of consciousness is the lower state of various levels of hypnosis.
-The higher state of awareness is the one we fall from and to which we must return if we are to find freedom and find salvation from the enslavement to our worries, preoccupations, and compulsions.
+The higher state of awareness is the one we fell from and to which we must return if we are to find freedom and find salvation from the enslavement to our worries, preoccupations, and compulsions.

 Without realizing it, the average person is entranced in various levels of hypnosis most of the time.
-It is ironic that the person who is entranced does not even realize he is (because he cannot realize in this fallen condition).
+It is ironic that the person who is entranced does not even realize s/he is (because s/he cannot realize in this fallen condition).

 Moreover, he thinks he is free.
 This because each new excitement and each new fixation seem to free him from guilt and anxiety.
+He finds a false peace apart from God and from the truth (which he may now only recognize as anxiety).